KiandaBPM/docs/content/docs/platform/application-designer/forms/form display modes.md

    ![Enable edit action](/images/enable-edit-action.jpg)

    For c) custom actions, you can set your own custom action and create an action label against a particular form field.
-This means the user(s) assigns the custom action will see the labelled action designated for them.
+This means that the user(s) assigning the custom action will see the labelled action designated for them.
 As a designer you can choose the **action display mode** as read-only, edit or both, so you can decide what type of access the user(s) will have.

 ### Changing form display dynamically with rules
-If you use the **Form action** rule called **Field display mode** you can change how a field or form displays **dynamically**.
+If you use the **Form action** rule called **Field display mode**, you can change how a field or form displays **dynamically**.
 For example you have a condition set that the display will change based on the condition being present or not.

 When you add this rule, under **Action** you can choose a field or form and choose from **Edit mode** or **Read mode**.